jwmcglynn/pixelmatch-cpp17/README.md

 const int numDiffPixels = pixelmatch::pixelmatch(img1, img2, diffImage, width, height, stride, options);
 ```

 Compared to [mapbox/pixelmatch-cpp](https://github.com/mapbox/pixelmatch-cpp), pixelmatch-cpp17 ports the latest features from the JavaScript library, and is built with production-grade practices, including thorough test coverage and fuzz-testing.
-Build files are included for Bazel, but contributions for other build systems are welcome.
+Build files are included for Bazel and CMake, but contributions for other build systems are welcome.

 Implements ideas from the following papers: